huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 title:  The Keys to the Kingdom - From Angular 1 to 2
 url: /angular2/2016/02/01/keys-to-the-kingdom-from-angular-1-to-2.html
 permalink: /angular2/2016/02/01/keys-to-the-kingdom-from-angular-1-to-2.html
-keywords: Angular2, Angular, Directives, Components
+keywords: Angular2, Angular, Directives, Components, Shadow DOM, transclude
 excerpt: The Keys to the Kingdom - From Angular 1 to 2
 date:   2016-01-24 23:54:08
 categories: Angular2